telerik/fiddler-jam-docs/extension/link-options.md

 This option allows you to list specific [Fiddler Jam portal users]({%slug fj-users%}#portal-users) via their account emails.
 Only users from the email list will be able to open the recorded log.
 The log can also be [protected with a password](#password-protection-for-recorded-logs).

-The email recipients need to be [Fiddler Jam portal users]({%slug fj-users%}#portal-users) with the appropriate rights.

 ![Share with specific people](../images/ext/ext-images/extension-link-options-sharing-via-emails-popu.png)

 ## Password Protection for Recorded Logs